hybri-id/worlddebt/README.md

 ### Installation

 You only need to download the package and copy it to your XAMPP htdocs or public_html directory.
 Then open the browser, point to your server and run install.php.
 You can setup the database user and password inside db.php file.
+You can also import data with .csv files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>